valhuber/ApiLogicServer/README.md

 4. Run

 ### 1. Install
-Once you've installed Docker, the `docker run` command above installs the ApiLogicServer docker (if it's not already there), and starts it, opening a terminal window on the Docker machine
+Once you've installed Docker, the `docker run` command above installs the ApiLogicServer docker (if it's not already there), and starts it, opening a terminal window on the Docker machine.

+The `v ${PWD}:/local/servers apilogicserver/api_logic_server` argument is what enables the ApiLogicServer to create / access the project on your local machine.
+Caveats:
+* Windows - Powershell must be used (due to the `$(PWD)` syntax)
+* `local/servers` is the volume name used by the Docker machine.
+For now, this **must** start with `/local`.

 ### 2. Create